tangentsoft/pidp8i/doc/uwfocal-manual.md

 `FIND` searches for a character equal to its argument, reading and echoing all characters it encounters until it finds a match.
 The echo is controlled by the setting of the input echo switch, as [described earlier](#echo-option).
 The character which matches is *not* echoed, however, but is returned as the value of the function.
 To output this character too, you may use a call such as `S FOUT(FIND('A))` where `A` is the search character.
 To read in a comment line, just search for a Carriage Return: `SET FIND(141)`.
 To read the same line in from a paper tape, however, you should search for the line feed following the CR: `SET FIND(138)`.
 This is due to different conventions for the 'end-of-line' character. `FIND` also checks continually for a <kbd>CTRL/Z</kbd>.
 This is recognized as an 'End-of-File' mark and causes `FIND` to return with the value 'zero' instead of with the value of the search character.

-### <a id="#ftrm"></a>`FTRM`
+### <a id="ftrm"></a>`FTRM`

-As discussed [earlier](#terminators), the `ASK` command treats any input other than `0`-`9` and `A`-`Z` as a terminator, which means that data values may be conveniently 'flagged' by the use of a special terminating character.
+As discussed [earlier](#input-terminators), the `ASK` command treats any input other than `0`-`9` and `A`-`Z` as a terminator, which means that data values may be conveniently 'flagged' by the use of a special terminating character.
 The purpose of the `FTRM` function is to then pass this information back to the program so that special action may be taken if necessary.
 For instance, a program might need to be able to work with either metric or English measurements, using an appropriate terminator to differentiate between them.
 Similarly one can devise a 'pocket calculator' program which accepts numbers terminated by one of the arithmetic operators and then performs the indicated function.
 One of the more common uses for this feature is to permit an indefinite number of data values to be read in, sensing a special terminator for the last value.
 A loop like the one in the example below (which checks for a `?`) is all that is required:

     4.1 ZERO N;TYPE "ENTER QUIZ GRADES, TERMINATE THE LAST ONE WITH A '?'"!
     4.2 ASK G(N=N+1); IF (FTRM()-'?) .2,,.2; TYPE %2"THERE WERE"N "GRADES"!